Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 This guide will help you know more about your medications and what to expect when you take them.

-Have up to date information
+Have up-to-date information

-With a chronic disorder like Fibromyalgia, we are talking about long term issues hence only with medication therapy designed specifically for you will you be able to gain the most relief.
+With a chronic disorder like Fibromyalgia, we are talking about long-term issues; hence, only with medication therapy designed specifically for you will you be able to gain the most relief.

 Your options, simplified

-When it comes to drug therapy, there are two main things that every person is concerned about: the benefits and the side effects of that medicine.
+When it comes to drug therapy, there are two main things that every person is concerned about the benefits and the side effects of that medicine.

 Benefits and side effects – Pain medication

 The most crucial aspect of fibromyalgia treatment is pain medication.
-The pain from this ailment makes everyday tasks extremely difficult hence the right medication will work wonders for this problem.
+The pain from this ailment makes everyday tasks extremely difficult; hence, the right medication will work wonders for this problem.

 lyrica for fibromyalgia

-Lyrica (Pregablin)
+Lyrica (Pregabalin)

 Benefits: